tribalthirst/tribalthirst/src/content/posts/tq-2025-04-06/index.md

 ### Author: Weronika Łabaj

- This is a great post that was back in 2016, talking about how scalability in a business context.
+ This is a great post that was back in 2016, talking about scalability in a business context.
 The principles of knowing what is important, and concurrency from the start make this a great read.
 Key: If someone takes your coffee, it isn't the end of the world.
 I am sure you will get another one.

 ***